Chilika Lake: Aqua fauna

-For centuries fisher folk evolved exclusive rights of fishing through a complex system of partitioning the fisheries of the lake, harvested the lake in a relatively sustainable fashion and developed a large range of fishing techniques, nets and gear.
+The lake is an ecosystem with large fishery resources.
+It sustains more than 150,000 fisher–folk living in 132 villages on the shore and islands.
+For centuries, fisher folk evolved exclusive rights of fishing through a complex system of partitioning the fisheries of the lake and developed a range of fishing techniques, nets and gear.

 During the British rule, in 1897–98, fishermen community enjoyed exclusive fisheries rights in the lake.
 The fisheries of the lake were part of the Zamindari estates of Khallikote, Parikud, Suna Bibi, Mirza Taher Baig and the Chaudhary families of Bhungarpur and the Khas Mahal areas of Khurda, lying within the kingdoms of the Rajas of Parikud and Khallikote.
 The zamindars (Landlords) leased out the fisheries exclusively to the local fisherfolk.

 With the abolition of zamindari (land lordship) system in 1953, traditional fishing areas continued to be leased out to cooperatives of local fishermen.
-Fishing, particularly, prawn fishing, became increasingly remunerative with outside interest playing an important role.
+Fishing, particularly, prawn fishing, became remunerative with outside interest playing an important role.
 But in 1991, when the government of Odisha proposed a leasing policy that would have resulted in the auction of leases to the highest bidder, the Fishermen's cooperatives challenged the order in court.
 The High Court of Odisha ordered the Government to enact changes that would protect the interests of traditional fishermen and since then no new leases have been reported.
 This has resulted in a chaotic regime in which powerful vested interests from outside dominate, and the local people have been subordinated.

 Butter catfish and Wallago attu are the most common type of fish found in the lake.
 11 species of fish, 5 species of prawn and 2 crab species are commercially important.
 The commercially important prawn are giant tiger prawn (Metapenaeus monoceros), Indian prawn (Penaeus indicus), Metapenaeus monoceros (Speckled shrimp), Metapenaeus affinis (Pink prawn) and Metapenaeus dobson (Kadal shrimp).
-Mangrove crab is the most important commercial crab.
+Mangrove crab is an important commercial crab.
 Fish landings in the lake, which fluctuated in the past, have recorded a remarkable recovery after the opening of the new mouth and dredging of silt –choked old mouth Magarmukh in 2000–2001, resulted in a better intermixing of the tidal influx from the sea and freshwater inflow from rivers.
 Against an all time lowest landing of fish and prawn of 1269 t in 1995–96, the all-time high is reported to be 11878 t during 2001–2002 resulting in an estimated per capita income for the fisher folk of Rs 19,575 (about US$392) during the year.
 Recently, the Government of Odisha have issued a notification banning the lease of Chilika Lake for Culture Fishery.